My cat has a lengthy history of bringing me "gifts."

 If the deviations were centrally and symmetrically

-distributed (e.g. normal) they would cancel each other out over time,
+probably are—they would cancel each other out over time, so the

 Alternatively, biases in the control circuits, software, or physics of